zhanglynz/sampling_b/docs/sample.md

 According to Lohr (2010, p.
 3), "a good sample will be representative in the sense that characteristics of interest in the population can be estimated from the sample with a known degree of accuracy."
 According to Lohr (2022, p.
 3), "a sample is representative if it can be used to 'reconstruct' what the population looks like---and if we can provide an accurate assessment of how good that reconstruction is."
 So a good sample should meet the following requirements:

-1. No serious over and under *coverage issues*, that is, the sampled population should be sufficiently close to the target population.
+1. No serious over and under *coverage issues*, that is, the sampling frame population should be sufficiently close to the target population.
 1. No serious *selection bias issue*.
 1. *Measurement and processing errors* are negligible.